CompSciGuyIT/DockerMastery/README.md

 * When running **mysql**, use the `--env` (`-e`) option to pass in **MYSQL_RANDOM_ROOT_PASSWORD=yes**
 * Use `docker container logs` on **mysql** to find the random password it created on startup
 * Clean it up with `docker container stop` and `docker container rm` (both can accept multiple names or IDs)
 * Use `docker container ls` and `docker container ls -a` to ensure everything is correct before and after cleanup
+* Using `curl localhost` and `curl localhost:8080` is a great way to test

 ```
 docker ps